Racial Equity Advisory Council

 The responsibilities of the Advisory Council include the following:

-• Operationalize the specific goals outlined in the Juneteenth message within the University Strategic Plan
+• Review and support the operationalization of the specific goals outlined by the subcommittees in alignment with the University Strategic Vision.

 • Develop measures to assess and foster racial equity, diversity and inclusion efforts including overall assessment, diffusion of innovation, continuous quality improvement, and departmental/school/system sustainability plans.